Did Jesus Teach Recent Creation?

 With the supposed exception of radiometric dating, that is.
 The decay of uranium into lead, rubidium into strontium, and a few other such processes can be made to show extremely long ages, so radioactive decay processes have been considered by evolutionists to be firm proof of the billions of years.

-Furthermore, the forthcoming publications of the ICR/CRS RATE Initiative will show strong scientific evidence that even these radioactive decay processes really provide convincing arguments that the earth is thousands of years old—not billions!
+Furthermore, the publication of the ICR/CRS RATE Initiative shows strong scientific evidence that even these radioactive decay processes really provide convincing arguments that the earth is thousands of years old—not billions!1,2

 Therefore, we plead once again with our Christian theistic evolutionists, progressive creationists, gap creationists, and Intelligent Design minimalists to come back to the Bible for their view of the world and its history.
 We should most certainly believe the words of our Lord Jesus Christ on this vital subject.
 “But why do you call Me ‘Lord, Lord,’” He might well say, “and [believe] not the things which I say?”
 (Luke 6:46).

 - Vardiman, L., A. A. Snelling, and E. F Chaffin, eds.
 2005.
 Radioisotopes and the Age of the Earth: Results of a Young-Earth Creationist Research Initiative.
 El Cajon, CA: Institute for Creation Research and Chino Valley, AZ: Creation Research Society.
 See ICR.org/rate for more information on this eight-year study.